syuraj/personal-blog-2/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/a5e17f44-c0a1-4e73-8094-594350c74f54/deploy-status)](https://app.netlify.com/sites/surajshrestha/deploys)

 ### Tips

-1. `yarn dev`: to run dev build locally
+1. `yarn start`: to run dev build locally

 ## 🧐 What's inside?

 Some top-level files created by Gatsby.

 1.  **`gatsby-browser.js`**: This file is where Gatsby expects to find any usage of the [Gatsby browser APIs](https://www.gatsbyjs.org/docs/browser-apis/) (if any).
 These allow customization/extension of default Gatsby settings affecting the browser.